jbrischke/GameRatings/DesignDocuments/userStories.md

 ### View Game Report

-As any user, I want to be able to read a Game report for a given trail so that I can check out the experience of that game im looking at.*
+As any user, I want to be able to read a Game report for a given game so that I can check out the experience of that game im looking at.*

-### View Game

-As any user, I want to be able to search for Game by name or Rating criterias so that I could choose an appropriate Game to view.*

-### View Snow Depth

-As any user, I want to be able to view the current snow depth near any trail.*

-### About

-As a user I want to find out more information about this site so that I can make donations or contact the admin.*

-### Add Game Report

-As a registered user, I want to be able to add Game reports for a Game so that others will know the current conditions.*

 ### Add Game

-As a registered user, I want to be able to add a new Game so that others can learn about the Game and add Game reports for it.*
+As a registered user and admin, I want to be able to add a new Game so that others can learn about the Game and add Game reports for it.*

 ### Admin Edit Game